tegola-hubs/tegola-hubs.github.com/tegola-history.md

 members of the community.
 This turned out to be by far the best way of getting people of all ages to use the internet.
 The younger members, especially the children,  needed no instruction and taught the oldies.
+In addition to research, we gained a huge amount of practical experience in building networks that is described on our [howto pages].

 Tegola was frequently in the
 news, it had substantial press coverage and it was one of the stimuli